dgrundel/outie/README.md

 # outie

-An _in development_ templating engine for client and server.
+An _in development_ templating engine for node.
 Written in TypeScript.